P1etrodev/pydantic-set-operations/README.md

-﻿## Pydantic-Set-Operations
+﻿# Pydantic-Set-Operations

-The `Pydantic-Set-Operations` package provides an enhanced version of Pydantic's `BaseModel`, allowing for advanced model manipulations, such as field unions, exclusions, and intersections.
+`Pydantic-Set-Operations` provides an enhanced version of Pydantic's `BaseModel`, allowing for advanced model manipulations, such as field unions, exclusions, and intersections.
 This subclass of `BaseModel` introduces bitwise operations (like `|`, `&`, and `-`) for combining, intersecting, and excluding fields between models.

 ### Key Model Features